datacommonsorg/docsite/custom_dc/index.md

 ## Overview

-Data Commons is an open source platform.
-Any organization can create a custom Data Commons instance with its own data, customized user interface and visualization tools.
+A custom instance natively joins your data and the base Data Commons data (from datacommons.org) in a unified fashion.
+Your users can visualize and analyze the data seamlessly without the need for further data preparation.

-A custom instance natively combines the base Data Commons data (from datacommons.org) and the custom data in a unified fashion.
-Users can generate visualizations and perform data analyses across base and custom datasets seamlessly.
+You have full control over your own data, computing resources, and access, with the ability to limit access to specific individuals or open it to the general public.

-A custom Data Commons site is deployed in Google Cloud Platform (GCP).
-The owner has full control over data, computing resources and access.
-The site can be accessible by the general public or can be controlled to limited principals.
-When base data is joined with the custom instance data, it is pulled in from the base Data Commons site; custom data is never pushed to the base data store.
+Note that each new Data Commons is deployed using the Google Cloud Platform (GCP).

 ## Why use a custom Data Commons instance?